tytso/xfstests-bld/Documentation/building-xfstests.md

 the fio tree have caused test regressions in the past, so it may be preferable to let things be as far as the fio repo is concerned.)

+The build also supports some optional repositories which are only included when their URLs are uncommented in the config file; see the config file for a full list.

 ## Installing the necessary packages to build xfstests

 In order to build xfstests, a number of prerequisite packages are